Priyanka Gandhi tweets Lakhimpur video of SUV running over farmers, asks PM Modi: ‘Have you seen this?’

 Ahead of Prime Minister Narendra Modi’s Lucknow visit, Congress leader Priyanka Gandhi Vadra tweeted a viral video of an SUV running over farmers at a protest in Lakhimpur Kheri district of the state.

-Posing questions to the prime minister, Gandhi who was detained on Monday asked: “Have you seen this video?
+Posing questions to the prime minister, Gandhi, who was detained on Monday and arrested earlier today, asked: “Have you seen this video?
 (She held a mobile phone showing a jeep running over a group of farmers, which Gandhi claimed is from Lakhimpur Kheri) Why hasn’t this man been arrested?
 Leaders like us who want to visit Lakhimpur Kheri have been put under custody without any FIR, I want to know why this man is free?”

 She also questioned why Union minister Ajay Mishra Teni has not been sacked.
 The farmers have claimed that the vehicle which ran over the farmers in Lakhimpur Kheri’s Tikonia on Sunday was part of the convoy of Teni’s son Ashish.